 It is widely acknowledged that health is impacted by far more than just medical care.
 Housing status, access to healthy foods, ability to secure reliable transportation, and many other social and economic factors play an enormous role in overall health and well-being.
 In fact, on a weekly basis, I come across a myriad of articles, panel discussions, webinars, and research studies referencing programs and interventions that address the social determinants of health.
 Or are they social needs?

-Social Determinants vs. Social Needs
+Social Drivers vs. Social Needs

-While the concepts of “social determinants of health” and “social needs” are not new, the terms are now broadly accepted across the health care community.
+While the concepts of “social drivers of health” and “social needs” are not new, the terms are now broadly accepted across the health care community.
 Often the phrases are used interchangeably, which can be problematic as discussed in the recent Health Affairs blog Meeting Individual Social Needs Falls Short Of Addressing Social Determinants of Health and The Millbank Quarterly’s Meanings and Misunderstandings: A Social Determinants of Health Lexicon for Health Care Systems.